mcypert/VBA-TOOLS/README.md

 # VBA-TOOLS

-All the tools I have develoed in VBA while working as a Actuary.
+All the tools I have developed in VBA while working as a Actuary.

 Custom Table Creator: